money-on-chain/main-RBTC-contract/docs/integration/redeeming-btc2x.md

 ### Bucket is not available:

-Currently, only the BTC2X bucket called 'X2' exists.
+Currently, only the BTCx bucket called 'X2' exists.
 If it is called with another bucket, the transaction reverts with the error message: _Bucket is not available_.

 ### Bucket is not a base bucket:

-Currently, only the BTC2X bucket called 'X2' exists.
+Currently, only the BTCx bucket called 'X2' exists.
 If you call the function with _C0_ bucket, the transaction reverts with the error message: _Bucket should not be a base type bucket_.

 ### Not enough gas: